Trench warfare: American Civil War

-Adoption
+First World War

 Although technology had dramatically changed the nature of warfare by 1914, the armies of the major combatants had not fully absorbed the implications.
 Fundamentally, as the range and rate of fire of rifled small-arms increased, a defender shielded from enemy fire (in a trench, at a house window, behind a large rock, or behind other cover) was often able to kill several approaching foes before they closed around the defender's position.
 Attacks across open ground became even more dangerous after the introduction of rapid-firing artillery, exemplified by the "French 75", machine gun and high explosive fragmentation rounds.
 The increases in firepower had outstripped the ability of infantry (or even cavalry) to cover the ground between firing lines and the ability of armour to withstand fire.
 It would take a revolution in mobility to change that.

 The French and the Imperial German Army adopted different tactical doctrines: the French relied on the attack with speed and surprise (Attaque à outrance) and the Germans relied on firepower, investing heavily in howitzers and machine guns.
 The British lacked an official tactical doctrine, with an officer corps that rejected theory in favour of pragmatism.

 While the armies expected to use entrenchments and cover, they did not allow for the effect of defences in depth.
 They required a deliberate approach to seizing positions from which fire support could be given for the next phase of the attack, rather than a rapid move to break the enemy's line.
 It was assumed that artillery could still destroy entrenched troops, or at least suppress them sufficiently for friendly infantry and cavalry to manoeuvre.